Erin Andrews Gets Support From ‘DWTS’ Family After Secret Cancer Battle

 The trial Andrews is referring to is the $55 million civil lawsuit she won against the Nashville Marriott after a man followed her to her hotel room and secretly filmed her while she was nude.

-“After the trial, everyone kept telling me, ‘You’re so strong, for going through all of this, for holding down a job in football, for being the only woman on the crew,’ ” Erin told MMBQ.
+“After the trial, everyone kept telling me, ‘You’re so strong, for going through all of this, for holding down a job in football, for being the only woman on the crew,'” Erin told MMBQ.
 “Finally I got to the point where I believed it too.
 ‘Hey, I have cancer, but dammit, I am strong, and I can do this.'”

 Erin Andrews kept her cancer diagnosis a secret from her friends and co-workers.
 Even Bergeron and the rest of the Dancing With the Stars family were unaware of her health crisis.
 An insider told Us Weekly that Erin’s recent announcement is the first time people are hearing about her cancer diagnosis.